majamitbhati/AstroShop/src/content/shops/atrium-facing-retail-shop-trehan-iris-broadway-greno-west-sfs02.md

 ---
-> _This is one of the best atrium-facing Retail shop on the first floor, available in the best upcoming commercial mall of Greater Noida, Trehan IRIS Broadway Greno West.
-This is an atrium-facing retail shop, offering direct visibility from the ground floor and the galleries of each floor.
-Atrium shops, generally charges a higher rent due to high visibility and footfall._
+> _This is one of the best atrium-facing retail shop on the first floor, available in the best upcoming commercial mall of Greater Noida, Trehan IRIS Broadway Greno West.
+It is an atrium-facing retail shop, offering direct visibility from the ground floor and the galleries of each floor.
+Atrium shops, generally charge a high rent due to best visibility and footfall._

-## Overview of this Shop
+## Overview of this shop
-* **Floor:** This Retail shop is on the First floor of the Mall.
+* **Floor:** This Retail shop is on the first floor of the mall.
-* **Category:** The First floor of Trehan IRIS Broadway is dedicated to Mens and Sports Brands only.
+* **Category:** The first floor of Trehan IRIS Broadway is dedicated to Mens and Sports Brands only.
 This shop is in a cluster named, "______"
-* **Layout:** This is a rectangular shop without any columns in between.
+* **Layout:** It is a rectangular shop without any columns in between.
-* **Facing:** This is an Atrium facing shop, offering direct visibility from the ground floor and the galleries of each floor.
+* **Facing:** An Atrium facing shop, offering direct visibility from the ground floor and the galleries of each floor.
-* **Size:** This shop has a super area of 180 sq ft and an approximate carpet area of 85 sq ft.
+* **Size:** It has a super area of 180 sq ft and an approximate carpet area of 85 sq ft.
-* **Resale Unit:** This is a resale unit by an investor, therefore no additional brokerage charges are included in the price.
+* **Resale unit:** This is a resale unit by an investor, therefore no brokerage charges are included in the price.
 * **No-PLC:** A nominal PLC is charged for this unit, even though this shop is an atrium-facing shop.

-### Additional Perks
+### Additional perks
 * Win a gift worth 2,000/- for making your first visit to Trehan IRIS Broadway Noida.
 * Win a gold coin on the purchase of this shop.
-* Get an additional discount of 90,000/-, only for the first 10 visitors to this shop.
+* Get an additional discount of 90,000/- on this shop.

-### Benefits of Investing in this Retail Shop:
+### Benefits of investing in this retail shop:
-* Per Square feet price of a retail shop is more affordable than a food court or an anchor shop.
+* Per square feet price of a retail shop is more affordable than a food court or an anchor shop.
-* A Retail shop is better defined as it is a lockable space, than a virtual space in an anchor store.
+* A retail shop is better defined as is it a lockable space, than a virtual space in an anchor store.
 * An atrium-facing retail store has a higher rent than a non-atrium-facing shop.
 * A Retail shop with no columns in between offers better interior design and inventory placement.
 This provides a more aesthetic look to the shop, drawing in more customers.

-### Benefits of Investing in Trehan IRIS Broadway Greno West:
+### Benefits of investing in Trehan IRIS Broadway Greno West:
 * Investors won't have to go through the hassle of finding brands to rent their shops to.
 * The leasing team of Trehan will take care of finding brands and renting the stores as per the mall design.
 * Trehan will analyze shopper behavior, tenant sales, and category performance, and they'll determine the best mix of stores and their location to boost their revenues.
 This will ensure profitability for shops and hence long-term rental income for investors.